Reactant - A framework for building React web applications

 Introducing Reactant

-It is a complete architecture of React.
+It provides an application architecture on top of React.

 Better Immutable State Management